Cozy Peach Kitchen

 Stuffed sweet potato in a metal pan next to limes and an avocado.

 Last week I shared my recipe for lentil tacos that use a super easy lentil filling.
-It turns out that the leftover taco filling went really well with sweet potatoes, leading us to these stuffed sweet potatoes!
+It turns out that the leftover taco filling also went really well with sweet potatoes, leading us to these loaded sweet potatoes!

 Recipe features